flux-framework/flux-k8s/README.md

  - [src](src): includes source code for fluence.
 You'll find logs for this code in the `sidecar` container of the fluence pod.
  - [sig-scheduler-plugins](sig-scheduler-plugins): includes assets (manifests and Go files) that are intended to be added to the kubernetes-sigs/scheduler-plugins upstream repository before build.
 You'll find logs for this container in the `scheduler-plugins-scheduler` container of the pod.
-   - [apis](sig-scheduler-plugins/apis): customized PodGroup to define the status scheduled time in micro seconds
+   - [apis](sig-scheduler-plugins/apis): customized PodGroup to define the status scheduled time in microseconds
    - [manifests](sig-scheduler-plugins/manifests): manifests for helm and Kubernetes
    - [pkg](sig-scheduler-plugins/pkg): the main fluence module to add to upstream
    - [cmd](sig-scheduler-plugins/cmd): the main.go to replace in upstream